heisenbergv1/heisenbergv1/README.md

 ### ✌ Just For Fun
 - [Math Problem Generator](https://math-problem-generator-pi.vercel.app/)
 - [NoMod](#) community by character, not karma.
 Is a socmed app designed to take down Reddit-bs.
 This ends moderators’ gatekeeping.
 Access comes from character and quality points, not karma politics.
-No entitled, self-righteous user mods.
 Just accountable conversation.
 - [JobSpy](https://github.com/heisenbergv1/JobSpy) / [jobscraper](https://github.com/heisenbergv1/jobscraper) - when the mood strikes, I politely (and occasionally ruthlessly) hammer job sites—like a berserker.

 ---